Sustainability

 Changes in the employment rate of persons with disabilities (Brother Industries, Ltd.)

-BIL is continuously committed to its policy of building a workplace environment where employees, with or without disabilities, can deepen mutual understanding, strengthen collaboration among them, and maximize their abilities based on "Trust and Respect" stipulated in the Codes of Practice of the Global Charter.
+BIL is continuously committed to building a workplace environment where all employees, with or without disabilities, can deepen mutual understanding, strengthen collaboration among themselves, and maximize their abilities based on "Trust and Respect" as stipulated in the Codes of Practice of the Global Charter.

 Support for LGBT Members of Staff

 In 2019, BIL implemented an e-learning program on LGBT issues for managers and general employees.
-BIL has also been working to promote employee understanding of LGBT issues by including LGBT topics in training programs on human rights and labor issues for new employees in FY2019 and for new managers in FY2020.
+Since FY2019, LGBT topics have been included in training programs on human rights and labor issues for new employees, and since FY2020, for newly appointed managers.
+In FY2024, a lecture for all employees was held as part of continued efforts to promote understanding among staff.

-In addition, BIL is making various other efforts to respect diversity, such as giving consideration to health checkups, removing the gender field from the annual employee awareness survey, and changing uniforms for men to those for women and men.
+In addition, BIL is making various other efforts to respect diversity, such as giving consideration to health checkups and removing the gender field from its annual employee awareness survey.

-BIL has introduced a reemployment system that allows employees who wish to remain employed after the retirement age of 60 to continue working until the age of 65, providing them with a place where they can utilize the experience they have accumulated over the years and demonstrate their skills and know-how.
+BIL has introduced a reemployment system that allows employees who wish to remain employed after the retirement age of 60 to continue working until the age of 65, providing them with opportunities to leverage the experience they have accumulated over the years and to demonstrate their skills and know-how.

-In FY2021, more than 80% of employees have requested to be rehired under the reemployment system, and BIL is rehiring all applicants.
+In FY2024, more than 80% of employees requested reemployment under the system, and all applicants were rehired.

 1. (Number of rehired staff / Number of retirees*2) x 100